alexluckett/lenovo-fan-controller/README.md

 `find /sys/devices -name "fan_mode"`

 Copy and paste the file path into the `'FAN_MODE_FILE'` variable and then run fanControl.py.
+Ensure fileWriter.py is in the same location.

 Later versions of this software will have autodetection functionality.